martinlynge/bit-docs/content/docs/quick-start.md

 added components:  components/button@1.0.0, components/login@1.0.0, components/logo@1.0.0
 ```

-## Export Versioned Components
+### Export versioned components

-### Create a Scope
+#### Create a Scope

-In order to export a component, you need to [create a free account in bitsrc.io](https://bitsrc.io/signup), and afterward create a Scope.
-A Scope is a remote Bit directory, similar to a `git` repository, that can host and manage components.
+In order to export a component, you need to [create a free account in bitsrc.io](https://bitsrc.io/signup), and then create a Scope.
+A [Scope](/docs/scopes-on-bitsrc.html) is a remote Bit directory, similar to a `git` repository, that can host and manage components.

 There is more to learn about [managing components in Scopes](/docs/organizing-components-in-scopes.html).
-You can check out some example Scopes we created for **[React components](https://bitsrc.io/bit/movie-app)**.
+You can check out some example Scopes we created for [React components](https://bitsrc.io/bit/movie-app).

-### Export components
+#### Export components

-Unlike publishing packages, this will *not* change the project's source code or force you to set up any additional repositories.
+Unlike publishing packages, [exporting](/docs/cli-export.html) a component will *not* change the project's source code or force you to set up any additional repositories.

 ```bash
 $ bit export username.scopename  # Share components to this Scope exported 3 components to scope username.scopename
 ```

-## Use Components in Other Projects
+### Use components in other projects

-### Install with NPM / Yarn
+#### Install with NPM / Yarn

 Components shared to Bit can automatically be installed with the NPM / Yarn client or with any package manager that implements the [CommonJS package registry specification](http://wiki.commonjs.org/wiki/Packages/Registry).

 You can now install the components you just exported [with NPM / Yarn](/docs/installing-components-with-package-managers.html).
 This allows projects and developers which are not familiar with Bit, to still use your Bit components.

 It is also possible to [source the components directly to another project](/docs/importing-components.html), using Bit.
-If you choose to source your components, you can also modify them later from the consumer project, and export the modifications back to [bitsrc.io](bitsrc.io) as a new version for that component.
+If you choose to source your components, you can also modify them later from the consumer project, and export the modifications back to [bitsrc.io](https://bitsrc.io) as a new version for that component.

 ## Example Projects

 Want more examples?
 We've created a few example projects that will help you learn how to use bit (don't forget to take a look at each project's `readme` file on [GitHub](github.com)):
-* A [React movie-app](https://github.com/teambit/movie-app) with UI components, and a [matching collection](https://bitsrc.io/bit/movie-app) of components shared from this App with Bit.
+* A [React movie-app](https://github.com/teambit/movie-app) with UI components, and a [matching Scope collection](https://bitsrc.io/bit/movie-app) of components shared from this App with Bit.
 * [Ramda with Bit](https://github.com/teambit/ramda), and a [matching collection](https://bitsrc.io/bit/ramda) of individual components from the library.

 ## Summary